Sword-Smith/hfasto/README.md

     * Not yet being used by Main.hs.
 Should be inserted between the FastoParser.hs and the FastoCodeGenerator.hs modules.

+## Calling Conventions

+The calling conventions found in http://www.cs.cornell.edu/courses/cs3410/2012sp/lecture/14-calling-w.pdf is followed at the moment.

 ## Installation

 You can run